StephanePeyregne/AuthentiCT/README.md

 ```
 or if you have a file in the BAM format:
 ```
-samtools view input.bam \| AuthentiCT deam2cont -o [output name] -s 10000 -
+samtools view input.bam | AuthentiCT deam2cont -o [output name] -s 10000 -
 ```

 deamination
 -----------
-	-o output file name (by default, it uses the standard output)
+	-o	name of output file (by default, it uses the standard output)
 	-d	computes the observed and expected distance between internal C-to-T substitutions and disregard the specified number of positions at both ends of sequences
 	-m	mappinq quality cutoff
 	-l	sequence length cutoff
 	-b	base quality cutoff

 simulation
 ----------
-	-o output file name (by default, it uses the standard output)
+	-o	name of output file (by default, it uses the standard output)
 	-N	number of simulated sequences
 	-GC	proportion of G and C bases in the sequences
 	-L	average length of sequences
 	-l	minimum length of seauences

 Outputs:
 ========